 This update allows the cf CLI to successfully pull container images hosted in ECR with valid AWS Identity and Access Management (IAM) user credentials.

-For more information, see the Amazon Elastic Container Registry (ECR) section of the Deploying an App with Docker topic.
+For more information, see Amazon Elastic Container Registry (ECR) in Deploying an App with Docker.

 You can configure an aggregate log and metric drain for your foundation to allow Syslog Agents to forward all app metrics, app logs, and VM metrics to one or more syslog endpoints.